decay88/XorFileExport/README.md

 # XorFileExport
-A simple encrypter that import a file and export crypted data as a C array.
+A simple encrypter that import a file and export crypted data and the XOR key as a C array.

+Usage: XorFileExport.exe "File" "Keysize"